 Self-drilling and self-piercing screws are similar, but different points make them suitable for different applications and materials:

-- Self-piercing: Self-piercing screws are similar to self-tapping screws, except they have a pointed tip that allows them to quickly pierce through sheet metal without sacrificing any stability.
+Self-piercing: Self-piercing screws are similar to self-drilling screws, except they have a pointed tip that allows them to quickly pierce through sheet metal without sacrificing any stability.
 They are also called needle point, speed point and spring point screws.

 Machine Screw Points